I can't make you paint,

 I am still working to resolve this issue, including how Zoom might work in certain scenarios--an equivalent of Paint-and-Sip sessions (sipping optional, of course) is being considered, for example, with the making of "mastercopies" of relatively famous works (rather than mere cartoony pieces as I have done before).

 Of course it would be well to get some feedback from you, as perhaps there's something I haven't thought of that would be of interest, of importance and of heart.
 Like everything, it begins with imagination.
-Or, if you really want a rush, or simply are different from the rest who choose not to speak, SPEAK!
 Give me a call and suggest something.
 There is power in the spoken word.
 Thank you.